Master of Law and International Development (MLawIntDev)

 Students who have been granted a reduced volume of learning in recognition of their qualifications and/or experience must therefore complete 48 credit points, including:

-(3) a minimum of 24 credit points of units of study from the Faculty of Law.
+- a minimum of 24 credit points of units of study from the Sydney Law School.

 The attendance pattern for this course is full-time or part-time according to candidate choice.

 Each unit of study entails 26 contact hours.
 Units are offered on a semester length basis or intensive basis.
 Semester length units are taught once a week over 13 weeks on either a Monday, Tuesday, Wednesday or Thursday evening between 6pm and 8pm.
 Intensive units of study condense the 26 hours over a period of four to five days.
 The units are then taught between 9am and 5pm over a block period.
 For example, an intensive unit may be taught two consecutive days one week and then two consecutive days in a fortnight's time.
 All classes are held in the Law School or another Sydney CBD location.

 (from first enrolment)

 Please note: some units of study may have pre-requisite requirements or prohibition guidelines and may not be available to those without a law degree.
 Please check with the Sydney Law School directly if in doubt.

 Please select from the dropdown box for the units of study list:

 Please note: this unit must be completed within the first year of enrolment.

 |Development: Civil Society and Wellbeing (DVST6901)|